ZakHollows/PC-build-and-troubleshooting/README.md

 # Asus-ROG-STRIX-pc-build

-This project documents the complete process of building my first custom PC, including component selection, assembly, BIOS configuration, performance testing, and troubleshooting.
-The goal was to develop hands-on hardware experience for an IT support and hardware technician career.
+This project documents the complete process of building my first custom PC including components, assembly, BIOS and OS configuration, performance testing, and troubleshooting.
+The goal was to develop hands-on experience to gain a better understanding of how these software and hardware components work together, fit together and how to solve issues along the way.
+This is to better develope my understand of systems for my career goals working in IT.

 Parts List:
 * Motherboard - Asus ROG STRIX B250I gaming mini ATX